 I am a new architect and have never been in business before.
 Are there any business tax exemptions for which I qualify?

 Yes.
-Effective January 1, 2010, any new business (excluding those listed below) established in the City during the period 1/1/2010 through 12/31/2015 shall be exempt from the applicable business tax liability for the first three years of operation provided the taxpayer files a timely renewal for each operating period (LAMC Section 21.30).
+Any new business (excluding those listed below) established in the City shall be exempt from the applicable business tax liability for the first twp years of operation provided the taxpayer files a timely renewal for each operating period (LAMC Section 21.30).
 This tax exemption excludes the following: (1) construction businesses as defined in LAMC Section 21.30 (a) 2; (2) film producers as defined in LAMC Section 21.109)(3) any business which was engaged in business inside of the City of Los Angeles during the preceding tax period and is engaged in business in the City during the current tax period.

 I am a small business owner.
 Are there any exemptions available to me?